Elections in New York (state): Reform

 A 2005 study by the Grassroots Initiative found that in New York City more than 50% of committee membership was vacant and that 98% of committee member elections were uncontested.
 In suburban and rural areas, informed observers estimate that at least one-third of committee membership is vacant.
 New York's judicial conventions have also been criticized as opaque, brief, and dominated by county party leaders.

+Colonial electoral history

+The voting population of the Province of New York rose from 2,000 in 1698, to 23,000 in 1790.
+The secret ballot did not exist at the time and all elections were conducted in the county town under the supervision of the sheriff.
+Elections in Albany County were controlled by the Schuyler, Livingston, and Van Rensselaer families.

+Elections for the 1st New York Provincial Congress were slated to be held on April 28, 1775, but continued into June, which was almost three weeks after the Congress started its session.
+The next session's elections were meant to be held on November 7, 1776, but by the opening day of November 14, only 9 of 14 counties had selected their deputies.
+A quorum did not exist until the deputies decided to organize the session on December 1, and a quorum was established on December 6.

 State electoral history

 Elected offices

-The Governor, Lieutenant Governor, Attorney General, State Comptroller and the two U.S. senators are now the only statewide elected officials.
+The governor, lieutenant governor, attorney general, state comptroller and the two U.S. senators are now the only statewide elected officials.
 The first state election was held in June 1777, and the Governor and Lieutenant Governor were the only statewide elected officials.
 Besides them, the Assemblymen were elected in the counties, and the state senators in the senatorial districts.